Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ### Create another gitlab account (`developer`)
 You will use the 2nd account to review the changes.
 You will use your first account to request the merge and using 2nd account to review , approve and merge the changes to the trunk.

 1. sign out from gitlab.
+Sign out button is at the right top corner.
 2. Fill in the form for `New User` account

   ![gitlab](/images/gitlab-400.png)

-3. Sign back in gitlab using the new account.
-Make sure it works.

 ###Exercise 2
 ####Giving access to your projects to this user.